Can you use a compressor as a limiter?

 Do you feel like you are the only one who doesn’t understand functions of a compressor vs limiter? what of their functions?
 Wait or how does one differ from the other?
 Well, relax as you are in the right place and you are not alone.
+More to that here

-Limiters also use gain reduction and just to confuse you a little more, can often feature a threshold control but the main difference here is that the gain reduction occurring in a limiter is not decided by a ratio control but by an absolute output ceiling decided by the use.
+Limiters also use gain reduction and just to confuse you a little more, can often feature a threshold control but the main difference here is that the gain reduction occurring in a noise gate pedal is not decided by a ratio control but by an absolute output ceiling decided by the use.
 Basically, this means you set the ‘limit’ and the level of the audio passing through the unit cannot go above this value.

 Unlike compressors, which are best used for obtaining a more consistent level by reducing louder parts of the recording without squashing the peaks, limiters are best used for reducing peaks or spikes in the recording without affecting anything else.